Fair Housing Act Discrimination

 Reasonable Modification Request: a request by a tenant in a wheelchair to install grab bars in the bathroom.

-Under FHA, the landlord is generally responsible for the costs associated with a reasonable accommodation, while the tenant is responsible for the costs associated with a reasonable modification.
+Under the Fair Housing Act, the landlord is generally responsible for the costs associated with a reasonable accommodation, while the tenant is responsible for the costs associated with a reasonable modification.
 Exceptions exist when the requested modification was already required by law; or, when the property receives federal funding.

 Service, Comfort and Emotional Support Animals

-The FHA does not place any limits on what may be considered an assistance animal.
+The Fair Housing Act prevents landlords from discriminating against tenants (and potential tenants) accompanied by a service (“assistance”) animal.
+It also prevents landlords from disallowing a tenant’s assistance animal based upon an existing pet policy.
+It does not place any limits on what may be considered an assistance animal.
 These animals do not have to be trained or otherwise certified.
-Also, in situations involving service animal dogs, breed, size, and weight limitations may not be applied.
+Also, in situations involving service animal dogs, breed, size, and weight limitations may not apply.

 According to the law, a service animal is not a pet.
 Therefore, service animals are not subject to pet deposits or additional cleaning fees that landlords may require for true pets.